Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

           Sweet Madame,
           Thundering Penance,
           Xudong,
-  - [ ] Implement all characters with their talent cards (3/48 implemented)
+  - [ ] Implement all characters with their talent cards (4/48 implemented)
     - [x] Kaeya,
           Keqing,
           Rhodeia of Loch,
+          Tighnari,
   - [x] Implement all reactions
 - [x] Implement game phase of End Phase (summons and some support card or statuses take action)
 - [x] Implement game phase of Game End Phase (one player wins or draw)